linstrijdom/GeoHosting-Documentation/docs/src/products/geonode/guide/create_instance.md

 ## Using the GSH Dashboard

-Once your instance has been successfully deployed, you'll be redirected to the **Hosted Services** section of the GeoSpatialHosting Dashboard.
+Once your service has been successfully deployed, you'll be redirected to the <span class="ui-page-label">Hosted Services</span> section of the GeoSpatialHosting Dashboard.
 This is where you can view and manage all your purchased services.

 <br>